Rock dove: Life cycle

 The species can breed at any time of the year due to their ability to produce crop milk, but peak times are spring and summer, when the food supply is abundant enough to support embryonic egg development.
-Laying of eggs can take place up to six times per year.Nesting sites are along coastal cliff faces, as well as the artificial cliff faces created by apartment buildings with accessible ledges or roof spaces.
+Laying of eggs can take place up to six times per year.
+Nesting sites are along coastal and mountain cliff faces and caves.

 Courtship rituals of ferals are often observed in urban parks at any time of the year, and it is presumed that the wild populations have similar displays.
 Alighted males inflate their crops, puffing up the feathers on his neck to appear larger and thereby impress or attract attention (as seen in the header image).
 He approaches the female at a rapid walking pace while emitting repetitive quiet notes, often bowing and turning as he comes closer.
 At first, the female invariably walks or flies a short distance away and the male follows her until she stops.
 At this point, he continues the bowing motion and very often makes full- or half-pirouettes in front of the female.
 The male then proceeds to feed the female by regurgitating food, as they do when feeding the young.
 The male then mounts the female, rearing backwards to be able to join their cloacae.
 The mating is very brief, with the male flapping his wings to maintain balance on top of the female.